 Who are we?

 The Mayville State University Child Development Programs (MSU CDP) has been providing comprehensive programming to Head Start and Child Care families since 1991, to Early Head Start families since 2002 with an expansion in the city limits of Grand Forks, ND in 2010.
-The MSU CDP provides collaborative programming designed to meet the changing needs of families across the rural service area of Traill, Steele, Griggs, Nelson and Grand Forks counties in eastern North Dakota.
+The MSU CDP provides collaborative programming designed to meet the changing needs of families across the rural service area of Traill, Steele, Nelson and Grand Forks counties in eastern North Dakota.
 MSU CDP provides collaborative pre-k within three school districts, childcare for children ages birth to 13, and is Mayville State University hands-on lab site used for educating future early childhood educators and teachers.
+In 2015, the MSU CDP was awarded a Early Head Start/Child Care Partnership Grant within the service area Traill, Steel, Nelson, Grand Forks and Walsh counties.
 It is through such partnership and diverse programming that children, families, and community member receive high quality comprehensive services.

 Mission/Vision of MSU CDP